-Tribes, as proven effective managers of their own resources, must be provided with the appropriate funding and support as required by the federal treaty and trust responsibilities.
-Federal support for tribal natural resources efforts, however, has not kept pace with tribal efforts and undervalues tribal ecological knowledge and natural resources management initiatives.
+Tribes, as proven effective managers of their own resources, must be provided with the appropriate funding and support as required by the treaty and trust responsibilities of the federal government.
+Federal support for tribal natural resource efforts, however, continues to not match the tribal efforts, nor capture the value of tribal ecological knowledge and natural resources for tribal peoples and for the nation.

-Federal investment in tribal natural resources management helps sustain tribal land, grow economies, and support continued prosperity.
-As tribal communities become more secure in their environments, their food and water systems, and their abilities to manage their resources, tribes and tribal members are free to turn to other needs: creating jobs; building supportive infrastructure; forming healthy tribal and neighboring community relations; developing innovative approaches to other concerns that affect the broader community; and diminishing the strain on land management and law enforcement services, among other things.
-Thus federal investment in tribal natural resources management will foster tribal economic selfsufficiency, cultural revitalization, and collaborative working relationships across jurisdictions-supporting communities and economies throughout the United States.
+Federal investment in tribal natural resources management helps to sustain tribal land and people, grow economies, and support continued prosperity.
+As communities become more secure in their environments, their food and water systems, and with their abilities to manage their resources, tribes and tribal members are free to turn to other needs such as: creating jobs; building supportive infrastructure; forming healthy tribal and neighboring communities and relations; developing innovative approaches to other concerns that affect the broader community, and diminishing the strain on land management and law enforcement services, among other things.
+Thus federal investment in tribal natural resource management will foster tribal economic selfsufficiency, cultural revitalization, and collaborative working relationships across jurisdictions-supporting communities and economies throughout the United States.